 1. Aproval responses

-This Power Automate approval classification is to answer question number 8. either two fixed option (Approve or Reject) or custom response (two or more with custom wording.
+This Power Automate approval classification is to answer question number 8. either two fixed options (Approve or Reject) or custom response (two or more with custom wording.

-Only two preset option, either approve or reject.
+Only two preset options, either approve or reject.
 This option is the most common scenario which cant be changed, and the wording is fixed.